Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Inverse semigroups and representations

 The intent of the present paper is to explore an approach to the decomposition question which will work for other kinds of partial automorphism monoids.
 Such generalisation is no mere `abstractification' of the classical theory, as it is needed to guide the development of more diverse representations in partial automorphism \alg s of entities such as graphs, vector spaces, and modules.
 So we wish to find appropriate generalizations of the features of the classical theory, and apply them where possible in other settings; in particular, we need generalisations of the concepts of effectiveness and transitivity.

-Our point of departure is that many of these partial automorphism monoids (including prototypically $\mathscr{I}_{X}$ itself) are significantly richer in structure as a result of underlying categorical properties---they are actually \emph{inverse algebras }(see Section 2).
-Thus it is the contention of this paper that the representation question requires taking account of the properties of inverse algebras, and identifying those helpful in the decomposition of representations.
+Our point of departure is that many of these partial automorphism monoids (including prototypically $\mathscr{I}_{X}$ itself) are significantly richer in structure as a result of underlying categorical properties---they are actually \emph{inverse $\wedge$-semigroups }(see Section 2).
+Thus it is the contention of this paper that the representation question requires taking account of the properties of inverse $\wedge$-semigroups, and identifying those helpful in the decomposition of representations.